| 20 min read

 • More than three in four companies (75%+) that offer employee meal programmes report better worker retention rates compared with those that do not.

-• 61% of US companies have formal return-to-office policies in 2026, with food now a primary non-punitive incentive to drive compliance.
+• 61% of US companies have formal return-to-office (RTO) policies in 2026, with food now a primary non-punitive incentive to drive compliance.

 6. The Decline of the Corporate Cafeteria

-• 55% of cafeteria decision-makers say cafeteria use is trending down in 2026, despite 60% of employees with cafeteria access now working fully on-site.
+• 55% of cafeteria decision-makers say cafeteria use is trending down in 2026, despite 60% of employees with cafeteria access now working fully on-site — up 15% from the prior year.

-• 51% of leaders say cafeterias no longer justify their operational expenses.
-51% of organisations have already reduced cafeteria operating hours.
+• 51% of leaders say cafeterias no longer justify their operational expenses; 51% of organisations have already reduced cafeteria operating hours.

-• 76% of employees prefer flexible meal programmes such as restaurant-based catering over traditional cafeteria service.
+• 76% of employees prefer flexible meal programmes such as restaurant-based catering over traditional cafeteria service, with restaurant food rated tastier by the same margin.

 7. Market Size and Industry Economics